hmans/three-elements/README.md

 _EXTREMELY TODO_

+No, seriously!
+I'm working on a separate tutorial site that will have live examples and go into the more advanced topics.
+Stay tuned.
+In the meantime, if you're stuck, please drop by [on our Discord](https://discord.gg/ybuUjFM).

 ## CONTRIBUTING

 **Please get in touch _before_ submitting Pull Requests** (ideally, _before_ even implementing them.)
 At this stage in its development, three-elements still is heavily in flux.
 If there is something you would like to contribute, please open an issue and describe your suggestion.